Shrubs are a key component of effective bird-friendly landscaping, but what makes shrubs so perfect and which shrubs are best for birds?

 - Use shrubs to connect other parts of your landscape, such as between trees and flowerbeds, to provide secure, sheltered corridors birds can use to stay safe in the yard.

-- Minimize pruning in order to maximize each plant's usefulness to birds.
+- Minimize pruning to maximize each plant's usefulness to birds.
 An extra branch may provide a great perch, a bit of nesting material, or just a little more shelter for birds to use.

 Adding bushes and shrubs to your yard is a great way to make your landscape more bird-friendly, and with the right shrubs, you'll soon see many more birds enjoying your yard.